-Students of Law will study both Criminal Law and the Law governing the rules of Negligence.
-A Level students will continue to study different areas of criminal law as well as considering conceptual issues.
+Students of Law will study both Criminal Law, Tort (eg. the Law on Negligence) and Human Rights law.
 Studying Law develops students' problem solving skills through the application of legal rules to real life scenarios.
-A Level Law is excellent preparation for students who wish to progress to degree level study or pursue a wide variety of careers.
+A Level Law is excellent preparation for students who wish to progress to degree level study (in law, or many other subjects) or pursue a wide variety of careers.